zaguiini/react-native-pure-jwt/README.md

 ### iOS

-Beside linking, you should do some extra steps to compile it for iOS.
+Besides linking, you should do some extra steps to compile it for iOS.

 Unfortunately I couldn't find a way to make via CocoaPods, so the installation is kinda "manually".
 If you have a solution, contact me via [e-mail](mailto:luisfelipez@live.com) or submit a pull request -- I'll be glad!

 First, clone the following repo in any folder you want, preferentially inside your iOS project: [https://github.com/zaguini/JSONWebToken.swift](https://github.com/zaguini/JSONWebToken.swift)

 Open your project in Xcode.
-If you don't have an Objective C to Swift bridging header, simply create a File (File > New File > Swift File > Create bridging header).
+If you don't have an Objective C to Swift bridging header, simply create a File (File > New File > Swift File, named it the way you want it, and after the creation, click on "Create bridging header").
 This step is **very important**.

 After that, right click `Libraries` in the Xcode project's tree view and add the `JWT.xcodeproj` that you've just downloaded.
-Now open your project's `Build phases`, go to `Link binary with libraries`, click at the `+` to add and then select `JWT.framework from JWT-iOS target in 'JWT' project`.
+Now open your project's `Build phases`, go to `Link binary with libraries`, and add `JWT.framework from JWT-iOS target in 'JWT' project` to it.

-**Double check** that you have both `RNJwtIos.xcodeproj` **AND** `JWT.xcodeproj` in your `Libraries` group inside Xcode.
-Finally, clean your project, then build.
+**Double check** that you have both `RNJwtIos.xcodeproj` **AND** `JWT.xcodeproj` in your `Libraries` group inside Xcode project's tree view.

+Finally, clean your project then build.
 It should work!

 ## Usage